top of page

 In order to clearly cover both disciplines, the LL.M.
 Program in Agricultural Law became the LL.M.
 Program in Agricultural & Food Law in 2009.
 And, the AALS Agricultural Law section followed suit, changing its name to Agricultural & Food Law.

-The resources for this chapter are divided according to source: USDA published reports, Congressional Research Service reports, and other published reports.
-Note, however, that the topics in this more general chapter of the book overlap with a number of other chapters.
+Updates for this chapter may overlap with a number of other pages.
 Please refer to those pages for specific resources.
-For example, all farm bill and farm program resources are found on the Economic Support to Agriculture page.
+For example, Trump administration Executive Orders and related executive department actions are posted on the Trump Administration Actions page.
+Farm bill and farm program resources are found on the Economic Support to Agriculture page.

 Websites